 An example of the simultaneous pickup is shown in Fig. 2.
 When the head approaches a certain position above the feeder, it can pick up not only one component, but also multiple components from the feeder array as many as the other nozzles located above a feeder.
-This means that the number of pickup times can be minimized tothe quantity of the components divided by the number of heads.
+This means that the number of pickup times can be minimized to the quantity of the components divided by the number of heads.

-For those machines, [8]-[11] proposed optimization methods.
-However, relatively few studies consider simultaneous pickup which reduces the number of picking up all the components and then reduces the assembly time.
 Simultaneous pickup execution depends on some conditions, e.g., the positions of heads, the feeder array, and so on.
 Especially the feeder array is important for simultaneous pickup.

-Therefore, we focus on the simultaneous pickup, and propose a method that can optimize a suitable feeder array for simultaneous pickup in order to minimize the assembly time.
-Because this problem is NP-hard, we solve it in a heuristic way with a random multi-start local search (MLS) which is a simple and robust algorithm.
-In addition, we consider the case that the feeder pitch and the head pitch are not equal.
-This case complexifies the problem structure, and no significant studies are provided to solve it.
+Therefore, we focus on the simultaneous pickup, and

+propose a method that can optimize a suitable feeder array for simultaneous pickup in order to minimize the assembly time.
+Because this problem is NP-hard, we solve it in a heuristic way with a random multi-start local search (MLS) which is a simple and robust algorithm [11].

-This paper consists of seven sections as detailed below.
-In Section II, the placement machine is explained, and the scheduling model of our target is described in Section III.
-In Section IV, the problem is described and Section V discusses the method of optimization of the placement machine.
-Section VI shows the computational experiments and results, and Section VII describes conclusions and future works.
+This paper consists of six sections as detailed below.
+In Section 2, the placement machine is explained, and the scheduling model of our target is described.
+In Section 3, the problem is described and Section 4 discusses the method of optimization of the placement machine.
+Section 5 shows the computational experiments and results, and Section 6 describes conclusions and future works.

-II.
-PLACEMENT MACHINE
+2. PLACEMENT MACHINE

-Here, we describe more details of the placement machine which has a fixed feeder array, a worktable, and a movable multiple head.
-The placement machine currently we use in this paper is shown in Fig. 3.
+Here, we describe more details of the placement machine currently we use in this paper (Fig. 3).

 One type of the components is lined up on a tape and wound on a reel.
 The reel is stored in the feeder so that the components can be served one by one to the nozzle.
 The feeder has several sizes depending on the tape width.
 It is installed in a feeder slot, and usually occupies one slot.
 However, wide feeders occupy more than one feeder slot.
 Therefore, it is necessary to install the feeders appropriately into the slots without feeder overlapping.
-The feeder slots are obtained at fixed feeder bank (some placement machines have several feeder banks subjecting to a machine model).
+The feeder slots are obtained at front feeder bank.

 After installation of the feeder, the assembly of the PCB starts.
-The multiple head that is mounted on X-Y beams has nozzles on each head.
+The multiple head that is mounted on X-Y beams has several nozzles.
 The nozzle can pick up and mount the components.
 The assembly is simply described in the following steps:

-- 1) The head moves to a certain position above the feeder array. - The head picks up the components simultaneously as many as possible and iterates from 1) until each nozzle has a component. - 3) The head moves to the PCB and places the components one by one on a certain location depending on the component type mounted.
+1. The head moves to a certain position above the feeder array.

+- 2. The head picks up the components simultaneously as many as possible and iterates from 1) until each nozzle has a component. - 3.
+The head moves to the PCB and places the components one by one on a certain location depending on the component type mounted.
 After all mounting of the components which are picked up in step 2), the head iterates from 1) until all the components are mounted on the PCB.